reflectoring/reflectoring.github.io/content/blog/2024/2024-06-11-java-functional-interfaces.md

 }
 ```

 The code snippet sorts a list of strings using an instance method reference.
 The `StringNumberComparator` class defines a comparison logic for strings.
 The `comparator::compare` is a method reference that references the `compare` method of the `StringNumberComparator` instance.
 It passes method reference to `sorted()`, allowing the stream to sort the `numbers` list according to the specified comparison logic.
-The test checks if the sorted list match the expected order.
+The test checks if the sorted list matches the expected order.

 **Comparison of two syntaxes**:
 Both syntaxes are useful in different scenarios.
 The class-based method reference is more flexible, allowing us to reference methods without tying them to a specific object.
 The object-based method reference, on the other hand, is helpful when we want to use a method tied to a specific object instance.
 Both approaches provide a more concise way to call instance methods without the need for traditional anonymous classes or explicit lambda expressions.

 ### Reference to an Instance Method of an Arbitrary Object of a Particular Type

-This type also refers to an instance method, but it determines the exact object at runtime, allowing flexibility when dealing with collections or stream operations.
+This type also refers to an instance method, but it determines the exact object at runtime, allowing flexibility when dealing with collections or stream operations:

 ```java
 @Test